arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 |        J2        |     `I2C0`    |   44-46  |    Free    |            -           |
 |        J2        |     `I2C2`    |   45-47  |    Free    |            -           |

-***Status column indicates the current status of the pins.
-"Free" means the pins are not in use by another resource or peripheral of the board and are available for usage, while "Shared" means the pins are used by one or several resources or peripherals of the board.***
+The status column indicates the current status of the pins.
+"Free" means the pins are not in use by another resource or peripheral of the board and are available for usage, while "Shared" means the pins are used by one or several resources or peripherals of the board.

 To use I2C communication, include the [`Wire` library](https://reference.arduino.cc/reference/en/language/functions/communication/wire/) at the top of your sketch.
 The `Wire` library provides functions for I2C communication: